qiskit-community/qiskit-ignis/README.md

 ## Installation

-We encourage installing Qiskit via the PIP tool (a python package manager), which installs all Qiskit elements, including this one.
+We encourage installing Qiskit via the pip tool (a python package manager).
+The following command installs the core Qiskit components, including Ignis.

 ```bash
 pip install qiskit
 ```

-PIP will handle all dependencies automatically for us and you will always install the latest (and well-tested) version.
+Pip will handle all dependencies automatically for us and you will always install the latest (and well-tested) version.

 To install from source, follow the instructions in the [contribution guidelines](./CONTRIBUTING.md).